ocbe-uio/BayesMallows/work-docs/pairwise_comparisons_implementation.md

 }
 ```

-`augment_pairwise` is a void function, which performs in-plase modification of the `rankings` matrix (`rankings` corresponds to `Rtilde` in this case).
+`augment_pairwise` is a void function, which performs in-place modification of the `rankings` matrix (`rankings` corresponds to `Rtilde` in this case).

 ### Augment Pairwise

 Inside the `augment_pairwise` function, we loop over all assessors and propose new rankings which are either rejected or accepted.
 Here is the core part of the code.
-In reality it is a bit longer, to save some statistics.
+In reality it is a bit longer, because it saves acceptance statistics.

 ``` cpp
 for(int i = 0; i < n_assessors; ++i){